 A charming, short loop suitable for families to explore this little wetland by the river.
 There are eight interpretive signs which tell you about some of the predators who live here.
 A raised platform provides a viewing scope to look for beavers and ducks.

 2 km return

 Start at the back door of the Visitor Centre and walk downstream along the bank of the Mersey River.
 Observe the sheer power of Mill Falls in the spring from the viewing area by the picnic shelter or stop in the summer for a cool spot to picnic.
 Continue to the end of the trail to enjoy the quieter places in the river.
-For a self-guided experience on this trail try Explora, a hand held GPS device that provides you with location based information as you hike.

 3. Beech Grove

 This trail starts with a floating bridge across the Mersey River and makes a wide circle up and over a drumlin hill.
 Drumlins are steep on one side and gently sloping on the other.
 The top of this drumlin is clothed in beeches, bright green and full of warblers in the spring, soft brown and loaded with beechnuts in the fall.

 Follow the lazy Mersey River and stop to rest where it meets gnarled tree roots.
 Cross the bog on the boardwalk, returning to the rippling river and then on to an old sweet-fern lined logging road.